What is the Best Colon Cancer Test?

 - has factors that put them at high risk, including a personal or family history of colon cancer or polyps or inflammatory bowel diseases.

-If you consider ‘best’ to be an accurate, thorough, and reliable screening method, then choose a colonoscopy.
+If you consider ‘best’ to be an accurate, thorough, and reliable colon cancer screening method, then choose a colonoscopy.

 A colonoscopy can identify precancerous growths, colon cancer at all stages, and other digestive diseases.
 By choosing a fellowship-trained gastroenterologist with an above-average adenoma detection rate (ADR), and a surgery center with industry-leading AAAHC and CMS safety and quality certifications, you can be confident that your colonoscopy will be safe, accurate, and thorough.